 For the accessories and different phone models, I relied on Google Adsense.
-There result is not to big, but it is enough to pay my hosting feee, some phone accessories, and gives me additional money for buying other phone models.
-With the help of my friend, I also try to receive donations using paypal, but until now, the earning is still less compared with Adsense.
+There result is not too big, but it is enough to pay my hosting fees, some phone accessories, and gives me additional money for buying other phone models.
+With the help of my friend, I also try to receive donations using PayPal, but until now, the earning is still less compared with Adsense.

 My advice is, if you have an open source project, try funding it with advertising.
 Some incentive will keep you working on it.